István Simicskó

-István Simicskó (born 29 November 1961) is a Hungarian politician of the governing Fidesz–KDNP coalition.
+István Simicskó (born 29 November 1961) is a Hungarian politician of the Fidesz–KDNP coalition.
 He has been a Member of the National Assembly since 1998.
 He served as Minister of Defence from 10 September 2015 to 18 May 2018.

 Studies and personal life

 Simicskó was born in Tiszalök, Szabolcs-Szatmár-Bereg County on 29 November 1961.
 He finished his secondary studies at the Jedlik Ányos Secondary Grammar School of Csepel in 1980.
 He earned a degree in business economics at the College of Commerce, Catering and Tourism in 1985.
 Between 1999 and 2002, he was educated at the Eötvös Loránd University, where he became a Doctor of Law.
 Simicskó obtained his PhD degree (military sciences) at the Zrínyi Miklós National Defence University (by now integrated into the National University of Public Service) in 2009.

 Simicskó is married and father of three children.
 He had been a member of the Hungarian Association of Military Science (MHTT) since 1993.
 He is also involved in the Association of Hungarian Reservists (MATASZ) since 2001.
 He teaches at the National University of Public Service since 2010.
 Simicskó is a practitioner of the Wing Tsun, a concept-based Chinese martial art, where he achieved the 4th master level.

 Simicskó was elected president of the Hungarian Modern Pentathlon Union (MÖSZ) in May 2022, replacing Gyula Bretz.